Skip to content

 Answer: $333 million in a single year.
 Across the decade, Transformers brought in roughly $950 million in the US.

 A third of a billion dollars in 1985 money.
 For plastic robots.
 The Transformers were more than toys.
-They were a franchise: cartoon show, comic book, movie.
-And the show existed specifically because of Reagan’s deregulation of children’s advertising (see question 24).
+They were a franchise.
+Cartoon show, comic book, movie.
+And the show only existed because Reagan had loosened the rules on kids’ advertising (see question 24).

 Did you know?
 LearnClash lets you challenge friends on any topic, including 1980s pop culture.
 Every question you miss feeds the spaced repetition system, which resurfaces it until you’ve mastered it.